quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 containing exactly one version set to 0x00000001.
 This allows version negotiation to work with servers that only support QUIC version 1.
-Note that implementations which wish to use version negotiation to negotiate versions other than QUIC version 1 will need to implement this draft.
+Note that implementations which wish to use version negotiation to negotiate versions other than QUIC version 1 will need to implement the version negotiation mechanism defined in this document.

 # Security Considerations